jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 Separate computations must wait to access the state.
 This must be done properly: we don't want a tight-deadline computation to be waiting for one that has a long one.

+### The Ravenscar profile/model

+One name for the model we have seen.
+Later we'll see how Ada supports it.
+For sporadics, it is insufficient.

 ### Cyclic executives

 One approach to scheduling.
 Happen to be **completely deterministic**, which is cool.

 "The design is concurrent but the code is produced as a collection of procedures."

+Set of "minor cycles" mapped onto a major cycle.

 #### Limitations

+* "All periods must be a multiple of the minor cycle time"
+* Difficult to incorporate tasks with long T
+* Impossible to incorporate sporadics
+* Diffucult to support flexible scheduling methods
+* Construction is NP-hard
+* In practice, a real program wold have to be split into fixed-sized procedures -- a structure that may not make sense "from a software engineering perspective"
+* Determinism less important than _predictability_

+### Task-based execution